 All things said, the one thing kids love to do more than anything is run around having fun with their friends.
 If you’re a parent and can drag the kids away from their phones or game consoles for a few hours, you could do worse than taking them to an indoor play park.
 With trampolines, ball pits and assault courses, there’s plenty to keep them happy while you finally sit down with a strong cup of tea and a good book.

 For a more sedate but interactive activity, try one of the local gaming hubs, where you can hire tables for your own cards or board game sessions.
 With the rise in phone and tablet screen times, getting back to basics with a board game has really taken off across the UK.
 It’s a great way for families and friends to pass the time – and much more competitive than you might remember!

-10-pin bowling is always a popular thing to do, so make sure to take a look at the bowling alleys around the area.
+Banbury’s 10-pin bowling alley is always a popular place for families.
 Look out for promotions and event nights where you could save some cash.
 These are also great places for kids to spend time on arcade games and other activities they offer.

 Being such a rural area, Banburyshire has many outdoor activities to choose from, away from the bustle of the town centres.
 For the adventurous, there’s a few skydiving companies based at local airfields; drop from a plane and marvel at the countryside as you plummet safely back to Earth.
 How about driving a tank?
 Yes, you could spend a car-crushing-filled day taking a real ex-military tank out for a spin at a specialist, certified centre.